dhanji/dhanji.github.io/src/main/resources/pages/haskell-better.markdown

 ### Actual Performance

-This is something you rarely hear annoying Haskell fanboys say, but Haskell has inherent, idiomatic advantages over all other languages in performance.
+This is something you rarely hear annoying Haskell fanboys say, but Haskell has inherent, idiomatic advantages over most other languages in performance.
 The trick is in [lazy evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation).
 Consider the following trivial example:

 	pick [] = []